get_page_by_path()WP 2.1.0

 $post_type(string/array)

-Name of the post type.
-For pages, it is 'page'.
+The name of the post type.
+For pages - page.

-• If you specify multiple post types or one in an array: ['post', 'page'] or ['post'], the search will be conducted specifically for the specified post types.
+• If specified as an array: ['post', 'page'] or ['post'], the search will be conducted specifically for the specified post types.

-• If you specify the post type as a string, the post type attachment will also be added to it.
+• If specified as a string, the post type attachment will also be added to it.

 Examples